 The Investment Adviser did not take account of the EU Taxonomy in its management of the Fund.
-None of the Fund's investments which promoted environmental characteristics have been assessed by the Investment Adviser as aligned with the EU Taxonomy during the reference period.
+None of the Fund's sustainable investments with an environmental objective have been assessed by the Investment Adviser as aligned with the EU Taxonomy during the reference period.